samfrances/samfrances.github.io/content/2021_08_18-smart-constructors-in-typescript.md

 Ultimately, this pattern reduces the burden of validation by removing the dilemma of where and when to run the validation function.
 You run validation code when creating a value, and from that point onwards you can trust that you have a valid item.
 That alone is worth the price of having to wrap your primitive values.

 But the truth is, you should probably be wrapping your primitive values anyway.
-Conceptually, a string is rarely a string, but a name, an email address, a uuid etc.; an integer is rarely an integer - rather its a temperature, a timestamp, a width, an age etc.
+Conceptually, a string is rarely a string, but a name, an email address, a uuid etc.; an integer is rarely an integer - rather it's a temperature, a timestamp, a width, an age etc.

 NASA found this out to their peril in 1999.

 > The Mars Climate Orbiter crashed and disintegrated in the Mars atmosphere because a component developed by Lockheed provided momentum measured in pound-force seconds, while another component developed by NASA expected momentum as Newton seconds. *-- [Vlad Riscutia](https://vladris.com/blog/2018/09/09/clean-code-types.html)*

 Who knows?
-Maybe this disaster could have been averted by function parameters which accepted `NewtonSeconds` rather than `int`.
+Maybe this disaster could have been averted by function parameters which accepted `NewtonSeconds` or `PoundForceSeconds` rather than `int`.

 I also want to emphasize that smart constructors are not the only way to enforce complex constraints using the type system.